Holmfirth Town Centre Access Plan - November 2022 Update

 A comment rather than a question.
 Retaining parking spaces of Victoria Street will be a missed opportunity to solve many of the congestion problems in Holmfirth town centre.
 The so called Holmfirth Business Association represent only a tiny minority of the buisnesses in the town as most of us have never been given the opportunity to join

-Tim Radcliffe asked about 3 years ago
+Tim Radcliffe asked over 3 years ago

 Thank you for your comment.
 The Holmfirth Town Centre Access Plan is a transport scheme funded by West Yorkshire plus Transport Fund.
 To ensure the scheme objectives of reduced congestion and improved journey times throughout the town centre, changes to parking and loading must take place on Victoria Street.
 These changes must also take into account the project objective of improving pedestrian facilities within the town centre.
 The combined scheme goals and the limited space within Holmfirth means that parking and loading can only be situated on one side of Victoria Street.